 There are two types of braking systems, one of them being drum brakes.
-This system has four major components that all work together to stop your vehicle.
 One of the most crucial parts of the system is the brake shoes.
-If damaged, it could result in brake failure.

-Brake shoes are crescent-shaped components located inside the brake drum.
-They have a rough friction material on one side, so when you press the brake pedal, the shoes are forced outward and against the brake drum to slow the wheel down.
+Brake shoes are a pair of crescent-shaped steel components mounted to a heavy backing plate so that their friction linings are pressed against the inside of the brake drum by the wheel cylinder when you apply the brakes.
+They have a rough friction material glued or riveted on one side, so when you press the brake pedal, the shoes are forced outward and against the brake drum to slow the wheel down.

 Drum brakes are a type of braking system with a brake lining that generates a stopping force once pressed against the drum.
-It has a counterpart called the disc brake system.
-Drum brakes have brake shoes, while disc brake systems have brake pads.
+Unlike the disc brake system, which uses brake pads, drum brakes have brake shoes, while disc brake systems have brake pads.

 While brake shoes and brake pads are both braking system components, they’re typically used in different types of brakes.